vbookshelf/E-Bot-2026/README.md

 <br>

 ## Quick Info
+- Mobile optimized web app
 - Supports both voice and text
-- Mobile optimized web app
+- Supports images e.g. upload a photo of a menu and roleplay ordering from it.
 - Minimalist UI design with light and dark modes
 - Frontend: Html, CSS, Javascript
 - Backend: PHP